-India is one of the great emerging powers and in a phase of rapid growth.
-Despite this, around 30% of the population still lives below the poverty threshold and the economic and social disparities between the different states are enormous.
+India is a major emerging power and is undergoing rapid growth.
+However, around 30% of the population still lives below the poverty threshold and the economic and social disparities between the different states in the country are huge.

-People with disabilities in India – between 55 and 90 million people - have limited access to health care, education and jobs.
-They are also victims of discrimination.
-The number of people with disabilities is aggravated by various factors, such as malnutrition, appalling living and working conditions, limited access to health care, lack of hygiene, sanitation problems, limited access to information, and the internal conflicts in certain regions.
+The country has between 55 and 90 million people with disabilities, who are often the victims of violence and exclusion.
+They do not benefit from the country's economic development; they have limited access to healthcare, education and employment, and are victims of discrimination.
+The number of people with disabilities is exacerbated by various factors such as malnutrition, appalling living and working conditions, limited access to healthcare, a lack of hygiene and limited access to information, as well as conflicts in some regions.